Daz-Riza-Seriog/Transport_Phenomena/README.md

    4.2 Compose Wall Req with convective Surfaces
       * Know T surroundings, h,K
       * Determine T profile of Wall

+   4.3 Iron cylinder compare with cover an uncover (Effect of bad cover)
+      * Know Pressure of convective internal environment, Tsurr, K, h
+      *  Determine the difference in T & Q with Cover and Uncover

 2. ### _Mass Transfer_ :